atsign-foundation/docs.atsign.com/content/docs/sdk/java/_index.md

 lead: | # The lead below the title (ON THE PAGE)
   Build an @platform application in Java.

-linkTitle: My Link title # The title in the navigation
 description: | # SEO Description of the page (Shows in google and atsign.dev search)
     My SEO description